UWCubeSat/lost/README.md

 changes you've made in this repo, even after running the install command, deleting the `/build` and `/lost.egg-info` folders may help (maybe we should add this as a part of the setup script?).

+### For Distribution (Python Wheel)

+1. Build LOST binary for the target platform & put it in the root directory of the LOST repo (i.e., run `make`) (note: this binary must be compatible with the target system)
+1. Run `python3 setup.py bdist_wheel`
+1. Copy the `lost-....whl` from the dist/ folder to the target machine
+1. On the target machine, run `pip3 install lost-...whl` in the same directory as the `.whl` file
+1. On the target machine, `import lost` and you are good to go!

 ## Using the Python Interface